-Invite your prospects into a sales presentation like a live webinar or one-on-one conversation.
+Invite your prospects into a sales presentation like a webinar (like this one) or one-on-one conversation.
 You’ll deliver plenty of value.
 You’ll also share more information about your coaching program and the even bigger transformation your customers get when they decide to work with you.
 Then go ahead and sell.
 Answer any questions and make sure you are a good fit and vice versa.

 Woo hoo!
 Now you can do a happy dance.

 Don’t go radio silent between launches, only to pop in when you’re ready to sell.
 The best email marketers have readers who are genuinely excited to see their inbox ping, because the emails are truly insightful and useful (or just silly and fun works, too!).